 Now you may have heard that you should do the exact opposite of what I just said.
 Lots of video production advice will tell you to block out all the window light and set up your own lights.
 Well, if you want to spend a lot of time lighting every inch of your scene that indeed, that is the way to go.
 However, that is really time consuming and takes lots of professional light fixtures.
 I promise that using natural light works, you just have to know how to do it.

 If you do set up supplemental lights, you don’t need to use fancy lights or professional lights at all.
 (Although they are nice!)
 I often use desk lamps and floor lamps with regular bulbs or compact florescent bulbs.

-While this is true, it’s one of those things you do not have to be too concerned with in most cases.
-Modern cameras do not have much problem with mixed light.
-If your shot looks too orange or too blue, this is probably the issue but more than likely a bit of a mix will be ok.
+If your shot looks too orange or too blue, a bad white balance is probably the issue but more than likely, a bit of a mix will be ok because the camera will be able to handle it.
 If you want to learn more about this, read this post on white balancing and color temperature for video.

-Let me give you some background information on lighting so you can better understand how to make ANY situation you are in work as best as possible.
+Now let me give you some additional background information on lighting so you can better understand how to make ANY situation you are in work as best as possible.